 This month, April 2022, sees the publication of a major new textbook from Class Publishing, ‘Prehospital Research Methods and Practice’, edited and co-authored by members of CaHRU together with an international line-up of eminent experts in the field of prehospital Continue reading Prehospital Research Methods and Practice edited by Prof Niro Siriwardena and Dr Greg Whitley

 On 26th April, Kim Kirby, a clinical academic paramedic at South Western Ambulance Service and PhD candidate at University of the West of England gave the CaHRU research seminar.
-Kim is funded on a National Institute for Health Research Clinical Continue reading Improvement science and research methods seminar by Kim Kirby: Conversation analysis
+Kim is funded on a National Institute for Health Research Clinical Continue reading Improvement science and research methods seminar April 2022: Kim Kirby on Conversation analysis

 Would you like to take part in a study to explore Medical Student First Responder schemes?
 Are you/ have you been a Medical Student First Responder (MSFR)?
 Are you currently studying medicine at one of the following Universities?
 Oxford, Buckingham, Continue reading Perceptions and Experiences of Medical Student First Responders: Qualitative Interview Study invitation to participate